 Behavioral Effects of Features

-The features of your product are analyzed rationally by consumers.
-A logical listing of features gives consumers an idea of functionality and works on an intellectual level with the ad viewer.
-If you’re advertising a vacuum, a logical feature would be that it cleans dirt from carpet.
-For a consumer whose vacuum just broke, this analysis of features might lead them to a store to compare vacuum cleaners.
+For a consumer, whose vacuum broke, this analysis of features might lead them to a store to compare vacuum cleaners.
 Having an ad showcasing your product will make your brand seem that much more memorable in the eyes of a consumer.